-In principle, for researchers who have conducted improper use of research funds or violated their duty of care, and whose application and participation in this program have been restricted, a summary of the misconduct case (name of researcher, project name, affiliation, research year, details of misconduct, and details of measures taken) will be made public at JST.
-In principle, report will also be made to MEXT.
+In principle, for researchers who have conducted improper use of research funds or violated their duty of care, and whose application and participation in this program have been restricted, a summary of the misconduct case (name of R&D institution, project name, year of misconduct, details of misconduct, amount of research funds spent on misconduct, the number of researchers involved, etc.) will be made public at JST.
+In principle, a report will also be made to MEXT.

-In addition, according to the "Guidelines for Management and Audit of Public Research Funds at Research Institutes (Implementation Standards)," if fraud is found as a result of an investigation, the research institute is required to promptly disclose the results of the investigation.
+In addition, according to the "Guidelines for Management and Audit of Public Research Funds at Research Institutes (Implementation Standards)," if fraud is found as a result of an investigation, the research institution is required to promptly disclose the results of the investigation.